 Navagio, Zakynthos - Ionian Sea

-Idyllic sunset view of Navagio Beach on Zakynthos island - credits: gorillaimages/Shutterstock.com
+Perfect sunset view of Navagio Beach on Zakynthos island - credits: Calin_Stan/Shutterstock.com

-From Meteora to Crete and from Zakynthos to Rhodes, Greece is a country that offers to the visitor some of the most iconic sunsets a man can experience in the Mediterranean Sea.
-Plan your own trip to one of the destinations listed above or check out one of our Greece tours.
+From Meteora to Crete and from Zakynthos to Rhodes, Greece is a country that offers the visitor some of the most spectacular sunsets a man can experience in the Mediterranean and the Aegean Sea.
+Probably even in the whole world.